Which Of The Following Is An Instance Of Informative Speaking

 The Role of Audience Analysis

 Effective informative speaking requires a thorough understanding of the audience.
-Audience analysis involves gathering information about the audience's demographics, knowledge level, interests, and expectations.
+Worth adding: audience analysis involves gathering information about the audience's demographics, knowledge level, interests, and expectations.
 This information helps the speaker tailor their message to resonate with the audience and achieve their communication goals.

 • Demographics: Consider the audience's age, gender, education level, cultural background, and other demographic factors.